zbalogh/reservation-app/docs/readme.txt

 # install with replicas=2 (override the default values by the "--set" keyword)
 helm install reservation reservation-app/reservation-app-gke-ingress --set webguiReplicas=2 --set apiServerReplicas=2

+# install with replicas=2 and alldeskNumber=40 (override the default values by the "--set" keyword)
+helm install reservation reservation-app/reservation-app-gke-ingress --set webguiReplicas=2 --set apiServerReplicas=2 --set alldeskNumber=40